 You're planning a family reunion with 25+ people spanning everything from curious 8-year-olds to great-grandparents.
 Someone suggests a murder mystery party, and you think: That could work—or it could be a disaster.

 Here's the reality: a murder mystery designed for 8 people will bore half your family and confuse the other half.
-But a game built for large groups?
-It transforms your gathering from awkward small talk into something genuinely memorable.
-People who usually sit quietly suddenly lean in.
-Competitive cousins form detective teams.
-Grandparents become the most memorable players.
-Everyone's solving the crime together.
+But a game built for large groups can turn your gathering into something genuinely memorable, giving everyone—from the quietest introvert to the most competitive extrovert—a meaningful way to participate.

 This guide walks you through selecting the right game, preparing without losing your mind, and hosting an experience your family will reference for years.